d-ries/linux-essentials/01_introduction/01_course.md

 ![tux right](../images/tux.png)

 You will find Linux in smartphones, (web) servers, tablets, IoT devices, Smart washing machines, self driving cars, modems, routers, PlayStation, ...
 In short: Linux is used way more than you would initially think.
-Linux even has his own mascotte, the penguin Tux!
+Linux even has his own mascotte, the penguin named Tux!

 ### Unix
 Dennis Ritchie and Ken Thompson created the Unix operating system in 1969.
 The source code from this OS was open source at that moment.
 After a while the company AT&T Bell Labs decided they wanted to sell Unix commercially.
 Not everyone followed this vision and this resulted in 2 versions: